Vulvoplasty

 However, your sexual life depends not only on genital surgery, but also on many psychological and biological factors.
 Becoming familiar with your genitals (sexually speaking) and learning to use them in a pleasurable way are significant challenges after genital surgery.
 It is important that you discover what gives you sexual pleasure and that you discuss this with your potential partner/partners.

 Some people have no desire for penetrative vaginal sex, in which case a vulvoplasty can be a good choice.
 After vulvoplasty, you can still have orgasms through stimulation of the clitoris — just like in the case of vaginoplasty.
-During a vulvoplasty, your surgeon will construct a clitoris from the glans and, if applicable, the foreskin of the penis.
+During a vulvoplasty, your surgeon will construct a clitoris from the glans and a clitoral hood from the foreskin or the skin of the penis.

 We do our best to keep this information up to date.
 Do you have any additions or comments to the information above?
 Then please mail to [email protected]